Doing Business in Paraguay

 - Business related to import and re-export of consumer products is strong in the informal economic sector.

-- Paraguay-Parana Waterway is intended to make the transportation system
+- Paraguay-Parana Waterway is intended to make the transport system

 between the Parana region (Brazil, Paraguay, and Argentina)